seandstewart/bardly/pending/romances/the-tempest/11-player.md

 All the infections that the sun sucks up
 From bogs, fens, flats, on Prosper fall and make him
 By inch-meal a disease!
 His spirits hear me
 And yet I needs must curse.
-But they‘ll nor pinch,
+But they'll nor pinch,
-Fright me with urchin-shows, pitch me i’ the mire,
+Fright me with urchin-shows, pitch me i' the mire,
 Nor lead me, like a firebrand, in the dark
-Out of my way, unless he bid ‘em; but
+Out of my way, unless he bid 'em; but
 For every trifle are they set upon me;
 Sometime like apes that mow and chatter at me
 And after bite me, then like hedgehogs which
 Lie tumbling in my barefoot way and mount
 Their pricks at my footfall; sometime am I
 All wound with adders who with cloven tongues
-Do hiss me into madness. …
+Do hiss me into madness. ...

 *Enter TRINCULO*

-… Lo, now, lo!
+...
+Lo, now, lo!
 Here comes a spirit of his, and to torment me
 For bringing wood in slowly.
 I'll fall flat;
 Perchance he will not mind me.